alda-lang/alda/doc/notes.md

 A note in Alda is expressed as a letter from a-g, any number of accidentals (optional), and a note duration (also optional).

 Flats and sharps will decrease/increase the pitch by one half step, e.g. C + 1/2 step = C#.
-Flats and sharps are expressed in Alda as - and +, and you can have multiple sharps or multiple flats, or even combine them, if you'd like. e.g. `c++` = C double-sharp = D.
+Flats and sharps are expressed in Alda as `-` and `+`, and you can have multiple sharps or multiple flats, or even combine them, if you'd like. e.g. `c++` = C double-sharp = D.

+As an alternative to placing flats and sharps on every note that needs them, you may prefer to set the [key signature](attributes.md#key-signature), which will add the necessary sharps/flats to any note that needs them in order to match the key.
+See below for an example of using a key signature.

+To overwrite the flat/sharp specified by a key signature, you can include an accidental, i.e. `-` or `+` to make the note flat or sharp.
+You can also override the key signature and force a note to be natural with `=`, i.e. `c=` is a C natural regardless of what key you are in.

 ## Example

 The following is a 1-octave B major scale, ascending and descending, starting in octave 4:

     o4 b4 > c+8 d+ e f+ g+ a+ b4
-    a+ g+ f+ e d+ c+ < b2.
+    a+8 g+ f+ e d+ c+ < b2.

+Here is the same example, using a key signature in order to avoid having to include all of the sharps:

+    (key-signature "f+ c+ g+ d+ a+")
+    o4 b4 > c8 d e f g a b4
+    a8 g f e d c < b2.